 Bonus – List of best upsell apps on Shopify

-Being an upsell app developer we can also recommend some other good apps, besides our Candy Rack, which are worth testing.
+Being an upsell app developer we can also recommend some other good apps which are worth testing.

 - Bold Upsell by Bold (from $9.99 per month) – Probably the most notorious upsell on the Shopify App Store.
 Allows you to offer upsells/cross-sells on the product page, cart page or post-purchase.
 Supports multiple offers, discounting, free gifts and other types